ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-Client reports can contain auxiliary information such as source IP, HTTP user agent or in deployments which use it, client authentication information, which could be used by aggregators to identify participating clients or permit some attacks on robustness.
-This auxiliary information could be removed by having clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!I-D.draft-ietf-ohai-ohttp-07}} to forward inputs to the DAP leader, without requiring any server participating in DAP to be aware of whatever client authentication or attestation scheme is in use.
+Client reports can contain auxiliary information such as source IP, HTTP user agent or in deployments which use it, client authentication information, which could be used by Aggregators to identify participating Clients or permit some attacks on robustness.
+This auxiliary information could be removed by having Clients submit reports to an anonymizing proxy server which would then use Oblivious HTTP {{!I-D.draft-ietf-ohai-ohttp-07}} to forward inputs to the DAP Leader, without requiring any server participating in DAP to be aware of whatever client authentication or attestation scheme is in use.

 ## Batch parameters